Collisions of red giants in galactic nuclei

 \section{Acknowledgements}

+The authors are grateful to the anonymous referee for constructive comments and suggestions.
 TR is grateful to Luc Dessart and Re'em Sari for constructive comments on the manuscript, Hans-Thomas Janka for fruitful discussions for similarities and dissimilarities of these events with core-collapse supernovae, and Ruggero Valli for providing an \mesa{} input file for creating the giants used for the simulations.
 This research project was conducted using computational resources (and/or scientific computing services) at the Max-Planck Computing \& Data Facility.
 The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the NHR project b166ea10.
 NHR funding is provided by federal and Bavarian state authorities.
 NHR@FAU hardware is partially funded by the German Research Foundation (DFG) – 440719683.
 In addition, some of the simulations were performed on the national supercomputer Hawk at the High Performance Computing Center Stuttgart (HLRS) under the grant number 44232.
 PAS acknowledges the funds from the ``European Union NextGenerationEU/PRTR'', Programa de Planes Complementarios I+D+I (ref.
 ASFAE/2022/014).